BD-Ali/Al-Ameen-Stud/README.md

-# 🐴 Al-Ameen Stable Management App
+# 🐴 Al-Ameen Stud Management App

 A comprehensive React Native mobile application for managing horse stable operations, built with Expo and Firebase.
 The app provides role-based access for administrators, clients, workers, and visitors, with full support for Arabic (RTL).

 ## 📱 Overview

-Al-Ameen Stable is a professional stable management system that streamlines day-to-day operations including:
+Al-Ameen Stud is a professional stud management system that streamlines day-to-day operations including:
 - Horse management and care scheduling
 - Lesson scheduling and tracking
 - Client and worker management